jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

   - Find Size is using a simple slot array and nodes 128 KB / 256 B = 512 slots
     With a small bit-array to quickly find upper-bound size
+    - Every size bucket is a BST tree sorted by address

 - Min/Max-Alloc-Size, Heap 2 = 128 KB / 1024 KB
   - Size-Alignment = 2048 B
   - Find Size is using a simple slot array and nodes 1024 KB / 2048 B = 512 slots
     With a small bit-array to quickly find upper-bound size
+    - Every size bucket is a BST tree sorted by address

 - Deallocate: Find pointer to get node.
   Divisor = Min-Alloc-Size * 16